-(The power lamp lights up orange for the selected channel.)
+(The POWER lamp lights up orange for the selected channel.)

-- 2 Pressing the ALARM TEST button simulates an alarm level and triggers the alarm operation.
+- 2 Hold down the ALARM TEST button to simulate an alarm level and trigger the alarm operation.
 (The buzzer and general alarm output are not linked.) - 3 Release the ALARM TEST button to end the alarm test. - 4 Return the selector switch to the center position to end.